SEA-group/WoT-Model-Tool-WoWS-Refit-EN/README.md

 * Added the support to xyznuviiiww vertex type (skinned model with alpha)

 ### 2020.07.14b
-* Tried to fix the previous bug that cause list32 cannot be modified twice.
+* Tried to fix the previous bug that causes list32 cannot be modified twice.
 The fix is likely working but I still feel that something's wrong...
 * **Meanwhile, the list32 models modified with 2020.07.14a cannot be read by 2020.07.14b**

 ### 2020.07.14a